devcontainers/images/src/python/README.md

 ### Release tags

-### Configuration

-You can directly reference [pre-built](https://containers.dev/implementors/reference/#prebuilding) versions of this image by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own `Dockerfile` with one of the following:

 - `mcr.microsoft.com/devcontainers/python:3`    (latest)
 - `mcr.microsoft.com/devcontainers/python:3.10` (or `3.10-trixie`, `3.10-bookworm` to pin to an OS version)
 - `mcr.microsoft.com/devcontainers/python:3.11` (or `3.11-trixie`, `3.11-bookworm` to pin to an OS version)